Biden diagnosed with ‘aggressive form’ of prostate cancer

 The former first lady added, “The people who wrote those books weren’t in the White House with us, and they didn’t see how hard Joe worked every single day.
 He’d get up, he’d put in a full day and then at night, I’d be in bed reading my book, and he was still on the phone, reading his briefings, working with staff.”

-Trump has continued to criticize Biden, even after Biden dropped out of the 2024 race, and claim the former president suffered from cognitive decline.
+Trump has continued to criticize Biden, even after the then-president dropped out of the 2024 race, and to claim Biden suffered from cognitive decline.
 During Trump’s trip to the Middle East last week, he largely ignored the long-held presidential norms of avoiding criticizing domestic political opponents while traveling abroad, personally attacking his predecessor multiple times.
-But Trump put his feelings aside Sunday as he expressed well wishes for the former president.
+But Trump put his feelings aside Sunday as he expressed well-wishes for the former president.

 “Melania and I are saddened to hear about Joe Biden’s recent medical diagnosis.
 We extend our warmest and best wishes to Jill and the family, and we wish Joe a fast and successful recovery,” he posted on Truth Social.